ujwalk04/Mathematical-Finance-and-Stochastic-Process/README.md

 ## Objectives

-The goal of this project is to introduce the students with basics of finance and teach them elementary topics in the two major sub-fields of mathematical finance - portfolio theory & derivatives pricing theory.
+The goal of this project is to introduce the students with basics of finance and teach them elementary topics sub-fields of mathematical finance - Portfolio theory

 ## Assignments